No. 23 USTA tops North Texas 48-27 in C-USA title game

 UTSA knocked off North Texas for the second time in six weeks.
 In a game on Oct.
 21, it took Harris’ 10-yard pass to De’Corian Clark with 15 seconds remaining to give UTSA a 31-27 victory.

+“This just means a lot for the city,” San Antonio native Harris said of the consecutive titles.
+“We were committed here.
+It was something we wanted to do for the city and for the university.
+Getting it done again this season definitely means a lot.
+What can I say?
+We’re back-to-back champs.”

+Sophomore back Kevorian Barnes, who got his first start because of an injury to regular Brenden Brady, capitalized on the featured back role with 28 carries for 175 yards — both career highs — and a TD.

-Not wanting a repeat of its regular-season finale a week earlier in which UTSA found itself in a 24-0 hole against UTEP, the team came out firing from the start, scoring on the opening possession.
+Not wanting a repeat of its regular-season finale a week earlier in which UTSA found itself in a 24-0 hole against UTEP, the team came out pushing from the start, scoring on the opening possession — a 27-yard bust up the middle by Barnes.

 After falling behind 10-7, the Roadrunners reeled off 17 unanswered points, including 10 in the final 1:12 of the first half to take a 24-10 lead at the break and never trailed again.